-The DevOps approach to developing software aims to speed applications into production by releasing small builds frequently as code evolves.
-As part of the continuous cycle of progressive delivery, DevOps teams are also adopting shift-left and shift-right principles to ensure software quality in these dynamic environments.
+Shift left and shift right are core testing concepts of the agile DevOps methodology, which speeds up application development by releasing small builds frequently as code evolves.
+As part of the continuous cycle of progressive delivery, DevOps teams are also adopting shift left and shift right principles to ensure software quality in these dynamic environments.

 All this shifting may sound abstract, but I’ll explain how this software verification approach benefits DevOps methods and outcomes—and makes software more reliable.

-Shift-left is the practice of moving testing, quality, and performance evaluation early in the software development process, thus the process of shifting to the “left” side of the DevOps lifecycle.
+Shift left is the practice of moving testing, quality, and performance evaluation early in the development process, often before any code is written.

-This concept has become increasingly important as teams face pressure to deliver software faster and more frequently with higher quality.
-Shift-left speeds up development efficiency and reduces costs by detecting and addressing software defects earlier in the development cycle before they get to production.
+As a result, shift left testing has become increasingly important as teams face pressure to deliver software faster and more frequently with higher quality.
+Shift left speeds up development efficiency and reduces costs by detecting and addressing software defects earlier in the development cycle before they get to production.

 Want to learn more about DevOps?